Ferrite-FEM/Ferrite.jl/docs/src/manual/grid.md

 ```

 where each Quadrilateral, which is a subtype of `AbstractCell` saves in the field `nodes` the tuple of node IDs.
+Each `<: AbstractCell` defines, just as in the example above, the nodes in anti-clockwise ordering.
+This is a convention in Ferrite, which is used to ensure that the transformation from reference space to physical space yields a positive determinant of the Jacobi.
+The function `reference_coordinates` (in `src/interpolations.jl`) defines the expected node ordering by the index of the returned `Vector{Vec{dim,T}}` and is dispatched for each `Interpolation`.
-Additionally, the data structure `Grid` can hold node-, face- and cellsets.
+The data structure `Grid` can hold node-, face- and cellsets.
 All of these three sets are defined by a dictionary that maps a string key to a `Set`.
 For the special case of node- and cellsets the dictionary's value is of type `Set{Int}`, i.e. a keyword is mapped to a node or cell ID, respectively.